Personenzähler mit LoRaWAN - Aber was ist das eigentlich ? - EastekOnlineshop

 The term LoRaWAN stands for Long Range Wide Area Network and refers to a long-range, energy-saving radio network.

-LoRaWAN is primarily designed for wireless, battery-operated systems and is a complement to the classic mobile network.
+LoRaWAN is primarily designed for wireless, battery-operated systems and complements the traditional mobile network.

 Imagine you want to record the number of visitors at all entrances in a department store.
-It would be a huge effort to subsequently lay the cables to all doors.
-With LoRaWAN, you use our battery-operated people counters and set up a central LoRaWAN gateway.
+Laying cables to all the doors would be a huge effort later on.
+With LoRaWAN, you use our battery-operated people counters and centrally install a LoRaWAN gateway.
 All counters connect to this gateway.
-The gateway then forwards the data to our cloud services via your router.
+The gateway then forwards the data via your router to our cloud services.

-Excursus: The Internet of Things (IoT) refers to the networking of objects via the Internet.
-Intelligent devices and machines can communicate with each other via the network and receive and transmit data.
+Digression: The Internet of Things (IoT) refers to the networking of objects via the internet.
+Intelligent devices and machines can communicate with each other and receive and transmit data via the network.
 This includes, for example, smart home solutions, such as remote control of home lighting via an app.

-There are a variety of sensors for using this radio technology: occupied / occupancy indicator for desks, occupied indicator for rooms (meeting rooms), CO2 sensors, people counters, temperature meters and much more....
+There are a variety of sensors available for using this wireless technology: occupied/occupied indicators for desks, occupied indicators for rooms (meeting rooms), CO2 sensors, people counters, temperature sensors, and much more.

-A particular advantage of data transmission with LoRaWAN is the high radio range: In built-up urban areas, data transmission works over a distance of up to 2 km, in rural areas a radio range of up to 15 km and more is possible.
-LoRaWAN also offers very good building penetration and reaches into basements or underground garages.
+A particular advantage of data transmission with LoRaWAN is the high radio range: In built-up urban areas, data transmission works over a distance of up to 2 km; in rural areas, a radio range of up to 15 km and more is possible.
+LoRaWAN also offers excellent building penetration, reaching even basements and underground garages.

-In contrast to other wireless technologies (e.g. WLAN or Bluetooth), the energy consumption is very lowThis is mainly due to the small data volumes and long transmission times.
-This has a positive effect on the battery life of the end devices, which can be up to 10 years.
+In contrast to other wireless technologies (e.g. WLAN or Bluetooth), the energy consumption is very lowThis is primarily due to the small data volumes and long transmission times.
+This has a positive impact on the battery life of the end devices, which can last up to 10 years.

 However, the final energy consumption also depends on the device selected. three device classes differentiated:

-• Class A: LoRaWAN devices in this class are particularly energy efficient and are also suitable for IoT applications.
-They are permanently in energy-saving mode and only communicate in randomly controlled time windows.
-These can be generated, for example, by a change in state - such as exceeding a limit value.
+• Class A: LoRaWAN devices in this class are particularly energy-efficient and are also suitable for IoT applications.
+They are permanently in energy-saving mode and only communicate during randomly controlled time windows.
+These can be generated, for example, by a state change—such as exceeding a threshold.

 • Class B: With this device class, a predefined time window can be set in which the LoRaWAN module wakes up from sleep mode and transmits or receives data.

-• Class C: These devices are in constant receive mode and can receive and send information at any time.
-However, they are also among the devices with the highest energy consumption and are therefore better suited to systems with an external power supply.
+• Class C: These devices operate in continuous receive mode and can receive and send information at any time.
+However, they are also among the most energy-consuming devices and are therefore better suited for systems with external power supplies.

 LoRaWAN and Smart Cities: Application Examples

-LoRa radio technology is a key component for the development of intelligent cities.
-The concept of “Smart Cities” aims to make areas such as mobility, energy or public safety more efficient and environmentally friendly. the quality of life in urban areas can be improved.
+LoRa wireless technology is a key component for the development of smart cities.
+The concept of "Smart Cities" aims to make areas such as mobility, energy, and public safety more efficient and environmentally friendly. the quality of life in urban areas can be improved.

-The energy-saving and long-range LoRaWAN network opens up numerous Opportunities for new IoT applications of all kinds – whether in the public sector, in industry and agriculture or for private purposes.
+The energy-saving and long-range LoRaWAN network opens up numerous Opportunities for new IoT applications of all kinds – whether in the public sector, industry, agriculture, or for private purposes.
 Below we have collected a few application examples:

-• control of road traffic through an intelligent traffic light system.
-Sensors in the vehicles can ensure smooth traffic flow without causing long delays.
+• Control of road traffic through an intelligent traffic light system.
+Sensors in the vehicles ensure smooth traffic flow without causing lengthy delays.

-• monitoring of air quality and indoor climate in offices, educational institutions or event rooms.
-This can increase concentration and health and optimize energy consumption in the building.
+• Monitoring air quality and indoor climate in offices, educational institutions, or event spaces.
+This can improve concentration and health, and optimize energy consumption in the building.

 • Determination of soil moisture, temperature or precipitation amounts on farms.
-By measuring these values, immediate action can be taken and, for example, irrigation can be adjusted.
+By measuring these values, immediate action can be taken and, for example, irrigation adjusted.

 • Detect machine malfunctions or failures at an early stage.
-This is particularly advantageous in industrial and production plants.
-For example, an alarm can be set as soon as certain limits are exceeded or the utilization of the machines is too high.
+This is particularly advantageous in industrial and production facilities.
+For example, an alarm can be triggered as soon as certain limits are exceeded or machine utilization is too high.

 • Level sensors for waste containers.